Why La Jolla is the Best Beach Town in San Diego

 It’s full of life.

 La Jolla might appear to be just another tired beach town, but don’t sleep on it.
 Like other destinations within San Diego, it has a surprisingly lively atmosphere - and humans aren’t the only life of the party.
-Along the beaches of La Jolla are unique pockets of marine life each adding their unique contribution to La Jolla’s orchestral buzz.
+Along the beaches of La Jolla are unique pockets of marine life, such as sea turtles, cormorants, sea lions, garibaldi, grey whales, each adding their unique contribution to La Jolla’s orchestral buzz.